euphoriatek/Pro2Store/README.md

 npm run-script vuedev
 ```

+## Building an installable Joomla Package
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.